 IGI-DAI has the obligation to inform the asylum seeker of the content of the common leaflet drawn up by the European Commission.
 The competent officer of IGI-DAI communicates the information contained in the common leaflet, drawn up according to Article 4(3) of the Dublin Regulation.
 If the applicant is an unaccompanied minor, the designated officer shall provide him or her, in a manner appropriate to his or her level of understanding, with the information contained in the special information leaflet drawn up by the European Commission, supplemented with additional specific information for Romania.

-Şomcuta Mare: Asylum seekers are informed at the beginning of the asylum procedure about the Dublin procedure, what it entails.
+Şomcuta Mare: Asylum seekers are informed at the beginning of the asylum procedure about the Dublin procedure and what it entails, by NGOs.
 Generally, information is provided when a specific issue arises.
-Information is provided orally as the legal counsellor did not receive any written documents from the asylum seekers.
+Information is provided orally.
 Asylum seekers are informed about the Member State to which a request was sent.
-In 2020 there were no cases.

 Galaţi: The JRS representative reported that the majority of the asylum seekers are well informed about the Dublin procedure.
 General information is provided during the collective information sessions.
 When the asylum procedure is suspended they receive the common leaflet.
 Asylum seekers subject to the Dublin procedure are provided with the common brochure.
 In addition, information about the Dublin procedure is also provided by the NGOs.
 Where family unity criteria are applicable, asylum seekers are informed by IGI-DAI of the documents they have to present.
 If they require more information, they are referred to NGOs.
 Unaccompanied children are informed in the same manner as the adults.